-Training and educational programs, as defined by the FDIC's MDI program, consist of instruction designed to impart proficiency or skills related to a Start Printed Page 60406particular job, process, or regulatory policy.
+Training and educational programs, as defined by the FDIC's MDI program, consist of instruction designed to impart proficiency or skills related to a particular job, process, or regulatory policy.
 The FDIC will work with other banking regulatory agencies and trade associations representing minority depository institutions to periodically assess the need for, and provide for, training and educational opportunities.
-The FDIC will partner with other Federal banking agencies and trade associations to offer training programs.
+The FDIC will partner with other federal banking agencies and trade associations to offer training programs.
 This training and education can be provided in person, through webinars or conference calls, or in a conference setting.

 Measuring Program Effectiveness

-The national director and the regional office staff will routinely solicit feedback from minority depository institutions to assess the effectiveness of the FDIC's technical assistance, outreach, and training/education efforts and the MDI Program in general.
+The national director and the regional office staff will routinely solicit Start Printed Page 32734feedback from minority depository institutions to assess the effectiveness of the FDIC's technical assistance, outreach, and training/education efforts and the MDI program in general.
 The FDIC will track instances of technical assistance, outreach, and training and education and solicit feedback on the effectiveness of these activities by administering periodic surveys and holding discussions with bank management.

 All insured institutions must be operated in a safe and sound manner, in accordance with FDIC's regulations.
 Likewise, all examinations must be conducted within the parameters of FDIC exam policies and should consistently measure the risk an institution poses to the FDIC's deposit insurance fund.
 Notwithstanding, and consistent with the Uniform Financial Institutions Rating System (UFIRS) and the Uniform Interagency Consumer Compliance Rating System (UICCR), examiners are expected to recognize the distinctive characteristics and differences in core objectives of each financial institution and to consider those unique factors when evaluating an institution's financial condition and risk management practices.